Purpose

 Submitting Crime Statistics to the U.S. Department of Education (DOE)

 The College is not required to send the ASR to the DOE; however, the College is required to submit the crime statistics from the ASR.
 During late summer, DOE conducts the annual Campus Safety and Security Survey.
 This web-based survey is used to collect the statistical data from the ASR.
 The data is then posted on the DOE public website for use by higher education consumers.
 Each year a few weeks prior to the collection, DOE sends a letter and a registration certificate to the President of Columbia College.
 The certificate contains information necessary to access the survey and enter data.
-The letter and registration certificate will be routed to the Director of Campus Safety for appropriate handling.
-The Director of Campus Safety, or designee, enters the data on the DOE site.
-The Director of Campus Safety reviews the entries and locks the submissions on the DOE website.
+The letter and registration certificate will be routed to the Assistant Director of Institutional Compliance for appropriate handling.
+The Assistant Director of Institutional Compliance, or designee, enters the data on the DOE site.
+The Assistant Director of Institutional Compliance reviews the entries and locks the submissions on the DOE website.